 2020 Hall of Fame Election

 The results of the 2020 Hall of Fame Election were announced on January 21, 2020, with first-year candidate Derek Jeter falling just one vote short of unanimity, while Larry Walker was elected in his 10th and final season of eligibility.
 Before that, the Veterans Committee voted on nominees from the "Modern Baseball" era of baseball (1970-1987).
-These results of that vote were announced on December 8, 2019, with C Ted Simmons and former union leader Marvin Miller being elected.
-Due to the coronavirus pandemic, however, the induction ceremony, which should have taken place at the end of July, was postponed by a year and a bit.
+The results of that vote were announced on December 8, 2019, with C Ted Simmons and former union leader Marvin Miller being elected.
+Due to the coronavirus pandemic, however, the induction ceremony, which should have taken place at the end of July, was postponed by a year and a bit, not taking place until September of 2021.

 Eligible members of the Baseball Writers Association of America voted on a ballot comprising holdover candidates from the 2019 Hall of Fame Election and players who played their last major league game in 2014.
 The ballot, made public on November 18, 2019, included 32 names headed by first-timer Derek Jeter.